Brown teal

 The brown teal (Anas chlorotis; pāteke) is a species of dabbling duck of the genus Anas native to New Zealand.
-For many years it had been considered to be conspecific with the flightless Auckland and Campbell teals in Anas aucklandica; the name "brown teal" has also been largely applied to that entire taxon.
-Common in the early years of European colonisation, the "brown duck" (as it had been often referred to) was heavily harvested as a food source.
-Its numbers quickly fell, especially in the South Island, and in 1921 they became fully protected.
-Captive breeding and releasing into predator-controlled areas has seen good localised populations re-introduced around the country in recent years.
+It was long considered conspecific with the flightless Auckland and Campbell teals as Anas aucklandica; the name "brown teal" has also been largely applied to that entire taxon.
+Common in the early years of European colonisation, the species was heavily harvested as a food source.
+Its numbers quickly fell, especially in the South Island, and in 1921 it became fully protected.
+Captive breeding and releasing into predator-controlled areas was successful in establishing localised re-introduced populations after 2003.